lubie-max/Learning-cypress-22-days/README.md

 >> 0-6    -All basic, its pros and cons , Nature. and making some tests and assertion.

 >> 7 - alerts handling
- 🟢cypress automatically handles the alerts.
+ 🟢 cypress automatically handles the alerts.>> Test3

- >>
+ >> 8 - child window handling -

+ 🟢 cypress doesn't support child windows or tabs, we have to manually code for it.>> Test3